 - Cut circle and message templates.

-- With the first circle, make a half-inch crease at the center with your nail.
+- With the first circle, make a half-inch crease at the center with your fingertip or nail.

 - Flip the paper around and gently bring the edges of the circle together perpendicular to the crease.

-- Use your other thumb and index finger to press cookie edges together.
+- Use your thumb and middle finger to press cookie edges together.
 You now have the fortune cookie shape.